 - i.
 Focus on the importance of Recognise, Record, Report in relation to Safeguarding and to pass on all concerns, however minor they may seem in order to build up a picture. - ii.
 The Safeguarding and Child Protection Policy is discussed to alert all staff to the signs of abuse and bullying. - iii.
-Attention drawn to information contained on swipe cards with easy access to important numbers and names.
+Attention drawn to information contained on swipe cards with easy access to important numbers and names. - iv.

-- iv.
 Access to the school Safeguarding and Child Protection Policy. - v.
 Access to KCSIE (all staff) Part 1 and Annex A. - vi.
-New staff MUST complete the Child Protection training as supplied by https://ssscpd.co.uk/ - vii.
-Access to the staff code of conduct, whistle blowing policy and discussions around staff / pupil relationships.
-Staff are directed to access all relevant policies, hosted on Firefly, including the Behaviour Policy and the Acceptable Use of Mobile Devices, Email Systems, Internet and Esafety.
+New staff MUST complete the Child Protection training as supplied by https://ssscpd.co.uk/ vii.
+Access to the Staff Handbook, which includes the Whistle Blowing Policy, and discussions around staff / pupil relationships.
+Staff are directed to access all relevant policies, hosted on Firefly, including the Behaviour Policy, Child on child Abuse Policy and Procedural Guidance and the Acceptable Use of Mobile Devices, Email Systems, Internet and E-safety.